TomokiMiyauci/blog/packages/client/src/content/articles/en/vite-vue3-typescript.md

 ```

 VSCode users can format it automatically with the following settings.
-Also, an extension is required, so if it is not available, please install it [see here](<https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode>).
+Also, an extension is required, so if it is not available, please install it [here](<https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode>).

 ```json[.vscode/settings.json]
 {